Tamil Nadu: AIADMK minister criticises Sasikala’s family for taking credit for building party

 However, AIADMK leaders responded, claiming that Munusamy had “never been loyal to the party”.

 Munusamy’s remarks came a day before deceased chief minister J Jayalalithaa’s niece Deepa Jayakumar is likely to announce her foray into politics.
-Jayakumar has been a vocal critic of Sasikala Natarajan’s and had earlier told Scroll.in, “There should be no question of someone taking over or hijacking the party.”
-The 42-year-old had earlier said she was not allowed to visit her aunt, and expressed suspicions regarding the hold Natarajan had over Jayalalithaa.
+Jayakumar has been a vocal critic of Sasikala’s and had earlier told Scroll.in, “There should be no question of someone taking over or hijacking the party.”
+The 42-year-old had earlier said she was not allowed to visit her aunt, and expressed suspicions regarding the hold Sasikala had over Jayalalithaa.
 According to reports, Jayakumar has taken to dressing like her late aunt after she had died on December 5.